 In DOCSIS the service provisioning and services are tied closely together.
 This remains the case with DPoE specifications.
 DPoE specifications use the EPON LLID as the primary mechanism for mapping Metro Ethernet service instances to the MAC and MAC sub-layers in order to provide consistent Quality of Service based on the TDM capabilities of EPON.
 An EPON LLID is logically equivalent to an SF in DOCSIS.
-IP(HSD) services in DPoE Networks always operate over Metro Ethernet service, and therefore IP(HSD) also uses this common model..
-This is accomplished by mapping each Metro Ethernet service EVC to one LLID.
 This provides a simple, but scalable, architecture limited by the available number of LLIDs on a DPoE ONU or on each EPON.